archana-venkata/archana-venkata.github.io/index.md

 ## About Me

+I am a Ph.D. candidate in Computer Science at [The University of Melbourne](https://cis.unimelb.edu.au/people/students/archana-vadakattu).
+I am working in the Department of Computing and Information Systems, specifically in the /[AI and Autonomy Lab](https://cis.unimelb.edu.au/agentlab#about).

+My research focusses on cognitive approaches to achieving transfer learning, and ultimately lifelong learning, in AI agent systems.
+More specifically, my Ph.D. topic is about leveraging the human cognitive ability to develop strategies in different contexts to make plausible default assumptions in unfamiliar environments.

-I am a Ph.D. student in Computer Science at [The University of Melbourne](https://cis.unimelb.edu.au/people/students/archana-vadakattu) in the Department of Computing and Information Systems /[AI and Autonomy Lab](https://cis.unimelb.edu.au/agentlab#about).
-I have completed a Bachelor of Electrical and Electronic Engineering with Computer Science at the University of Adelaide in 2018.
-Prior to starting my PhD, I have worked as a computer scientist in industry for 2 years, where I developed an interest in cognitive agent research.
+Previously, I have completed a Bachelor of Electrical and Electronic Engineering (Honours) with Bachelor of Mathematical and Computer Sciences (Computer Science Major) at [The University of Adelaide](https://www.adelaide.edu.au/) in 2018.
+Prior to starting my PhD, I worked as a computer scientist in industry for 2 years, where I developed an interest in cognitive agent research.

 ## Research Interests